matthiasnoback/building-autonomous-services-workshop/README.md

 ## A note for Windows users

+This setup should work on Windows too, with Docker for Windows and Git Bash.

-If you feel like you won't be able to install all the tools listed above on your Windows machine, I advise you to install Docker for Windows and set up a VM for running containers (see [Get started with Docker Machine and a local VM](https://docs.docker.com/machine/get-started/)).
+If you feel like you won't be able to install all the tools listed above on your Windows machine, you may want to take a look at [Get started with Docker Machine and a local VM](https://docs.docker.com/machine/get-started/)).